-Guest post: The feeling of being loved is most crucial for mental health.
+Guest post: The feeling of being loved is crucial for mental health.
 When you see for yourself that people love you, you automatically feel useful and cherished.
 Most mental health problems result from loneliness and isolation.
 Pets are little bundles of joy and being with a pet mostly solves both of these problems.
 Not only do they provide us with a loyal company, but they also help us release oxytocin, which reduces stress.

 It is also generally accepted that petting a dog or cat can significantly reduce anxiety.
 So much so that now dogs are also used in treatments.
-Cuddling a cat can make you happy in seconds, also makes your cat a happy cat.
+Cuddling a cat can make you happy in seconds, and also makes your cat a happy cat.
 So it’s a win-win situation.

 Spending time with animals reduces anxiety and stress, as they give you love, companionship, and motivation.
 Let’s discuss how pets can help us lead healthier lives in so many ways.

 Pets turn out to be a massive motivation for their owner.
 In particular, dogs are fantastic for encouraging owners to exercise, which can benefit people with depression.
 Petting, sitting next to an animal, or playing can help you relax and calm your mind.
 Caring for a pet adds meaning and reward to your day as well as a sense of accomplishment.
 Pets also help you feel a sense of calmness, being lovable and needed.

 There are various hormonal facts too that are involved in reducing stress when we interact with pets.
 And this reduction in stress hormones happens in just a few minutes.
 Playing with pets increases the level of hormones dopamine, oxytocin, and serotonin that is involved in relaxing your mind and reducing anxiety.
 Meanwhile, it also reduces cortisol the stress hormone.